-Canon EOS-1D X First Test
+Canon EOS-1D X DSLR Review (First Test)

 The Canon EOS-1D X is a professional camera system that could be considered ideal for sports photography and photojournalism.
 It offers extremely high speed and is fully customizable to fit the needs of every photographer.
 It has a massive and robust body, with many functional elements available in a type of “dual version control” that allows for comfortable shooting in landscape or portrait orientation.
 Small joysticks and a lot of setup dials will help users navigate through the very comprehensive menus and to set up all parameters in a fast and intuitive manner.